weijuey/tp/docs/UserGuide.md

 Format: `impts`

+Examples:

-Examples: You can enter `impt 1` followed by `impt 3` to add a red flag beside contacts at index 1 and index 3.
+* You can enter `impt 1` followed by `impt 3` to add a red flag beside contacts at index 1 and index 3.

 ![command_result](images/high-importance-flag/command_result.png)

-`impts` - To list all of your contacts that has been tagged with the red flag.
+* Use `impts` to list all of your contacts that has been tagged with the red flag.

 ![impts_command_result](images/high-importance-flag/impts_command_result.png)